 Freezing Embryos – Slow Freezing

 Embryo freezing techniques have continued to evolve.
 The biggest challenge in freezing embryos is to protect them from damage during the freezing and thawing process.
 Ice crystals may form inside the embryo which can damage delicate structures inside of the embryo.
-The older technique of freezing embryos is referred to "slow freezing".
+The older technique of freezing embryos is referred to “slow freezing”.
 During this procedure, a computerized device is used to control the slow decrease in temperature until the embryos reach the transition point between liquids and solids.
 A technique called seeding is used by touching the vial containing the embryos at the time when ice is forming within the liquid containing the embryos.
 This causes ice crystals to form in the container away from the embryos.
 To further prepare for this procedure, embryos are dehydrated and placed in cryoprotectants, or chemicals to protect the embryos from ice crystal formation.
 Embryos are usually frozen in groups of 1 to 2 per vial.
 This allows us to limit the number of embryos thawed at any given time in the future.
-We only thaw the number of embryos that are needed at the time of the frozen embryo transfer.
+When possible, we only thaw the number of embryos that are needed at the time of the frozen embryo transfer.

 Freezing Embryos – Vitrification

 The newest technique of freezing embryos is called vitrification.
 During this process, embryos are suspended in a thin membrane of liquid.
-Imagine a child's bubble wand with a thin layer of soap within the loop.
+Imagine a child’s bubble wand with a thin layer of soap within the loop.
 Embryos are suspended in the cryo loop and plunged into liquid nitrogen.
 The thin layer of liquid and rapid nature of freezing will minimize the formation of ice crystals that can damage embryos.
 This technique has opened the doors to egg freezing and fertility preservation.
+As the success of vitrification continued to improve, the way IVF cycles are performed have changed.
+By freezing embryos and allowing the uterus to recover from the hormones associated with ovarian stimulation, success rates have climbed by 15 to 20%.
+Over the last 1-2 years, our success rates have remained around 70% without genetic testing and approximately 80% with genetic testing.
+Many clinics are still struggling to perfect vitrification and have not made the transition to the next generation of IVF treatments.

 Another important concern is the safety of the techniques to the embryo and the potential future child.
 There have been many studies on the safety and long term effects of cryopreservation.
 Currently there is not any known risk associated with cryopreservation.
 Such studies are very difficult to conduct due to demographics of different countries, occurrence of abnormalities in the general population, and the number of years needed to make such assessments.